How to talk to people about things

 a course in negotiation and communication

-Using materials from the Program on Negotiation at Harvard Law School, I teach courses in how to communicate better, resolve differences with others, and improve your skills at talking about tough issues.
+This course will help you learn how to communicate better, resolve differences with others, and improve your skills at talking about tough issues.

 If you work with someone, live with someone, or do just about anything that involves other people, you probably engage in dozens of negotiations a day.